rxaviers/relative-time/README.md

 | *Mar 22, 11 AM* (`a`) | `"yesterday"`          | `"a day ago"`   |
 | *Mar 21, 8 PM* (`b`)  | `"2 days ago"`         | `"a day ago"` ❓ |

-Note `rxaviers/relative-time` checks for the actual day change instead of counting on approximate number of hours to turn the unit (saved by a customizable threshold).
+Note `rxaviers/relative-time` checks for the actual day change instead of counting on approximate number of hours to turn the unit.

 #### month